When was the radio invented? Where did it come from, and why did it have such a profound impact on our lives?

 The term “radio” might describe appliances made by companies like Roberts Radio or the content that we hear from these machines.
 In both cases, everything started with the discovery of radio waves.

-These electromagnetic waves are capable of transmitting music, speech, and useful information through the air.
+These electromagnetic radio waves are capable of transmitting music, speech, and useful information through the air.
 It’s not just radios that use these waves today, but remote-control toys, televisions, and more.

-While many things contributed to the invention and development of radio technology, it took a while for scientists to figure out how to make the most of these new waves.
+While many things contributed to the invention and development of radio technology, it took a while for scientists to figure out how to make the most of these new radio waves.

 Guglielmo often wins the question of who invented radio, because he managed to prove first-hand its capacity for communication.
 Marconi both sent and received his first radio signals in 1895, and he was also the first to send messages across the ocean.